jorgekautz/reference-guide/design-patterns/patterns/creational/abstract-factory/README-en.md

 <img align="center" src="https://github.com/jorgekautz/reference-guide/blob/master/design-patterns/assets/diagram_abstract_factory.jpg?raw=true">

-First, create an interface of the Animal class, and later it will be used in the abstract factory.
+First, create an interface of the Animal class, as later it will be used in the abstract factory.

 ```typescript
 export interface Animal {